What is the Rattray Marsh?

 Rattray Marsh Conservation Area is an undisturbed natural wetlands park in the Clarkson area of southwest Mississauga, Ontario, Canada.
 It is a perfect getaway for anyone who wants to enjoy the beauty of the natural world, and it’s one of my favourite places.

 Rattray Marsh is a unique ecosystem that has been preserved over many years and is home to a variety of wildlife.
 These include small mammals such as foxes, rabbits, and beavers, larger species such as deer, plus birds, fish, amphibians, and reptiles.
 It is one of the best examples of a wildlife sanctuary in the Greater Toronto Area.

 The marsh covers about 100 acres and is situated on the north shore of Lake Ontario, which makes it a great spot for birdwatching.

-The area is also popular with hikers and joggers, as there are several trails that wind through the marsh and along the lakefront.
+The area is also popular with hikers and joggers, as there are several nature trails that wind through the marsh and along the lakefront.